 If you have any modifications in your session programme after uploading the final meeting programme, please forward this information directly to the conference organizer (firstname.lastname@example.org).

 We kindly ask authors to withdraw abstracts as early as possible when they realize they will not be able to submit their presentation.
-If no presentation is uploaded for a submitted abstract and the abstract is neither withdrawn nor the convener is informed of any special circumstances, the abstract will be withdrawn from the online programme.
+If no presentation is delivered at the conference and the conveners are not informed of any special circumstances, the abstract will be withdrawn from the online programme..

 Contact your authors and chairpersons by email to remind them about the session and any other planned events that might be relevant to your session.
 Please check the Keynote Lectures, Guests Interviews, Community Events and other parts of the programme for content that you think might be of interest to participants in your session.